wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 			  _C:\ProgramData\OSIsoft\EdgeDataStore\Storage_
 			  The ProgramData folder is typically hidden, so if it is not visible, go to the **View** tab in **Windows Explorer** and check **Hidden**.

-3. Create a zip or tar file containing the storage and configuration directories, and move it to a USB or other safe location.
+3. Create a zip or tar file containing the storage and configuration directories, and move it to a USB device or other safe location.

 	 File transfer can be done with WinSCP, SFTP, or external device.